jannelliv/flinkMonitor/tools/README.txt

     -z <Zipf exponents>
             Selects the Zipf distribution instead the uniform distribution for some variables.
-The argument is a comma-separated list of assignments <var>=<exp>, where var is the name of variable, and exp is the non-negative exponent of the Zipf distribution.
+The argument is a comma-separated list of assignments <var>=<exp>[+<off>], where var is the name of variable, exp is the non-negative exponent of the Zipf distribution, and
+            <off> is an optional offset.
+For example, if <off> is 100, the
+            distribution has support {101, 102, ...}, with 101 being the most
+            frequent value.

 The trace generator prints a random trace of timestamped events to the standard